idati/P5-Make-Effective-Data-Visualization/README.md

 (6) School has been a waste of time
     [WasteofTime.csv]

+All files that where used in the first version are ending with *.vs1!

 Design - The decision to use bar chart was used because it is the easiest way to visualise two variables (student performance - have datatype integer and answers for different questions - have datatype string).
 When someone would ask why not Scatterplot I would answer, Scatterplot should be used when you have two variables with datatype integer to show some linear correlation.

 Feedback - My first version showed only the seven different bar charts, the first feedback - The animation was confusing, what is the message.
 The second Feedback asked for the story.